 In addition to redeeming your rewards directly with Wyndham, you also have the option to transfer your points to some of the hotel chain’s 14 hotel, shopping, and airline partners.
 Unfortunately, most of the transfer ratios are significantly lower than the 1:1 standard for good travel cards, so you won’t get much value.
 Domestic travelers can get a 5:1 transfer rate on United, Hawaiian Airlines, and Frontier miles.
 The best transfer option is moving your points to Caesar Rewards because it’s a 1:1 ratio.

 How to Get the Most Out of This Card

 For starters, track your spending as you work to meet the card’s minimum spending requirement to earn the welcome bonus.
-Because it’s only $1,000 over three months, it shouldn’t be too difficult.
+Because it’s only $333 per month for three or six months, it shouldn't be too difficult.

 Also, if you have more than one credit card you use regularly, make sure you know when to use the Wyndham Rewards Earner Card to maximize your rewards, especially on gas purchases.
 If you have a card that offers a better rate on dining and groceries, though, use that card instead.

 When it comes time to redeem your rewards, you’ll get far more value from reward nights, on average, than other options.
 If you want to dive deeper into points values, you can always calculate the value of your redemption by dividing the cash value of a stay by the number of points required to book a reward night.